Check out our blog!

-Pruning overgrown shrubs and crape myrtles are one of the most arduous tasks that must be completed each winter.
-Pruning helps plants maintain a manageable shape as well as make it ascetically pleasing.
+Pruning overgrown shrubs and crepe myrtles are the most arduous tasks that must be completed each winter.
+Winter Pruning helps plants maintain a manageable shape.
+It is also ascetically pleasing.
 Before pruning, one must know where and how many branches need to be cut.
 The main purpose is to accent the plant’s natural outline.
 If pruning is done correctly, it should seem like nothing was done at all.
 While pruning, do not rush as most mistakes are made by cutting off one too many branches.
 Step back and check the work done so far.
 Check to see if the plant is proportional on both sides.

 Remove Dead Branches